enso-org/dataframes/scripts/README.md

 * rapidjson
 * pybind11

 Each library comes with its own MS Build project property sheet that makes library visible to build system (by adjusting include/library dirs).
+The archive provides all-in-one .props file in its root path.
+It is required that Dataframes can be built with MSVC when the file is included.

 Dependencies were built manually and appropriately structured.
 The process should eventually become fully automated.